buda-base/lds-pdi/API.md

 # Graph templates

-graph templates are templates producing a graph instead of a value or a table-like set of results.
+graph templates are templates producing a graph instead of a table set of results.
 Graph templates use the `CONSTRUCT` SPARQL keyword.
 They follow the same rules as query templates regarding self description features except for output fields descriptions which don't make any sense in the case of a graphed result.

-**The root for the endpoint is `/graph` (`/query` being used by query templates)**
+The root for the endpoint is `/query/graph`

 Example:

 ```
-/graph/graphTest?R_RES=bdr:W22084
+/query/graph/graphTest?R_RES=bdr:W22084
 ```